iverbova/DSI_Team6/README.md

 ##  Data Exploration

-In this section, we take an initial look at the Retail Sales Dataset and provide valuable insights that will guide future analysis.
+We take an initial look at the Retail Sales Dataset and provide valuable insights that will guide future analysis.

 Objectives: